mblair/matthewblair.net/home.md

 I live in Long Beach, California with my wife, son and a lot of animals.
 I was born in 1987 in Brooklyn, New York, grew up on Long Island, and moved to California in 2011.

-I'm an avid home cook, carpenter, gardener, skier and [cyclist](https://www.strava.com/athletes/mattyblair).
+I'm an avid home cook, photographer and occasional cyclist.

-In order to fund all these habits, I lead a team working on security infrastructure at [Google](https://www.google.com).
+In order to fund these habits, I lead a team working on security infrastructure at [Google](https://www.google.com).
 Previously, I was an early engineer at [Figma](https://www.figma.com).
 Prior to that, I spent five years at [Flipboard](https://flipboard.com), eventually leading the site reliability engineering team.
 Before that, I attended Cornell University and Stony Brook University's Southampton campus, where I met my wife.

 This site's source [is on GitHub](https://github.com/mblair/matthewblair.net), if that's your jam.